keirthana/anbox-cloud-docs/howto/stream/oob-data.md

 #### Web application

-For a web-based application, you can use the JavaScript SDK which you can find under [Anbox Cloud SDKs](https://discourse.ubuntu.com/t/anbox-cloud-sdks/17844#anbox-cloud-streaming-sdk-8).
+For a web-based application, you can use the JavaScript SDK which you can find under {ref}`sec-streaming-sdk`.
 To receive the data sent from the Android application running in the instance, implement the `messageReceived` callback of the `AnboxStream` object:

 ```